 A Civil Protection Order (CPO) is an instrument of the District of Columbia courts and is enforced by the Metropolitan Police Department (MPD).
 The Department of Public Safety (DPS) has only a support role assisting MPD in documenting any alleged violations and is not responsible for enforcing the CPO.
 MPD is responsible for making the final determination whether 1) a CPO has been violated and 2) what action to take.
 Students who have a CPO in effect and believe that their CPO has been violated can contact either DPS or MPD.
 If the alleged violation takes place on-campus, DPS prefers the student make an initial report of the alleged violation to DPS.
 DPS will take a report and contact MPD for review and action if needed.
 If the alleged violation took place off-campus, the student should contact MPD directly, however, DPS is available to assist in contacting MPD if the student prefers.

 If DPS officers witness a situation where violence, threat of violence, and/or intimidation takes place between individuals on-campus, they will intervene as they would for any student, faculty, or staff with or without a CPO.
-It is important to stress that MPD, not DPS, makes the final determination on how to address the complaint and the final authority concerning CPO enforcement is with the DC Courts and MPD.
+It is important to stress that MPD, not DPS, makes the final determination on how to address the complaint and the final authority concerning CPO enforcement is with MPD and the DC Court system.

 When the University determines that the continued presence of a student on the University campus or in University housing poses a substantial threat to himself/herself or to others, or to the stability and ability of the University to carry out its normal functions, the Dean of Student Affairs and Academic Support or his/her designee may suspend the student for an interim period pending the resolution of the matter.
 In taking such action, the University need not assign further reasons.
 During an interim suspension, the student may be denied access to on-campus housing and/or the campus (including classes) and/or all other University activities on- or off-campus or privileges for which the student might otherwise be eligible.
 An interim suspension will become effective immediately, without prior notice, and may be terminated by the person issuing it at any time prior to or after the outcome of disciplinary proceedings.